 At contract inception, the Company determined a transaction price of the Regeneron Agreement consisting of the \$25.0 million upfront payment and the aggregate research funding fees payable over the research term.
 In order to determine the transaction price, the Company evaluated all the payments to be received during the duration of the contract.
 Per the terms of the original Regeneron Agreement prior to the amendment effective from July 2019, the research funding fees were payable merely due to the passage of time and therefore did not represent a variable consideration.
 After the amendment became effective in July 2019, certain of these fees became contingent upon meeting certain development and regulatory milestones.
 Therefore, the Company concluded that after the amendment such potential payments became variable consideration.
 The receipt of the variable consideration was subject to substantial uncertainty and was therefore excluded from the transaction price upon the effective date of the amendment.
 As a result, during the three months ended September 30, 2019, the Company recorded \$6.6 million as a reduction to cumulative revenue recognized prior to the amendment effective date.
 The Company will re-evaluate the transaction price if there is a significant change in facts and circumstances at least at the end of each reporting period.
 The Company increased the transaction price by \$10.0 million in June 2020 when it achieved the milestone for the selection of a clinical candidate to the second collaboration target under the Regeneron Agreement, resulting in the recognition of an additional \$5.0 million in revenue during the three months ended June 30, 2020.
-During the three months ended March 31, 2021, the Company recorded a \$4.0 million reduction to cumulative revenue recognized as a result of a change in overall estimated costs primarily due to an extension of time fulfill the combined performance obligation, which was recorded as a change in estimate.
+During the three months ended June 30, 2021, the Company recorded \$4.8 million in revenue.
+The Company recorded a \$4.0 million revenue reduction in the first quarter of 2021 as a result of an adjustment to cumulative revenue recognized due to a change in overall estimated costs primarily due to an extension of time fulfill the combined performance obligat